 One (emerging) finding from the study is professionals’ concern about attitudes and approaches to mental capacity among practitioners working with MEH.
 These professionals report that assessments may fail to be carried out because of the default assumption of capacity; because substance use may be dismissed as a ‘choice’ without professional inquiry; or because it is (mistakenly) believed that assessments cannot be carried out on the street.

-We hope that findings from this study will inform our future research.
+We hope that findings from this study will inform our research project: Use of the Mental Capacity Act 2005 with people experiencing multiple exclusion homelessness in England (2023-2026)